How Gymshark outgrew Magento and replatformed to scale internationally

 Gymshark is also using Shopify Scripts, which offers merchants the ability to write their own custom code on Shopify Plus’ servers, to customize the checkout and surprise customers with freebies that earn loyalty.

 “Scripts allows us to customize the checkout and offer customers who make a particular purchase a complimentary gift,” Ben says.
 “It’s something that would’ve taken a lot of money and weeks to accomplish on Magento.
 But with Shopify, we can do what we want almost immediately and be confident it’s going to work.”

-Since migrating to Plus Francis and the Gymshark team are able to focus solely on growing the brand and experimenting with innovative new products like fitness apparel that can provide athletes additional energy or next generation wearables that may prevent injuries.
+Since migrating to Shopify Plus, the Gymshark team are able to focus solely on growing the brand and experimenting with innovative new products like fitness apparel that can provide athletes additional energy or next generation wearables that may prevent injuries.

 “We have the same morals and values as we did when we were a small company,” Ben says.
 “Each of these customers is a human being and deserves to be treated the way I’d wanted to be treated.”